-Everyone who is involved in the construction or maintenance of campus facilities should complete our online HSE induction training program.
-This is a targeted training course, designed to provide all new personnel with:
+All contractors, consultants, and staff who are involved in the construction or maintenance of campus facilities are required to complete our online Facilities Management Induction Training program.
+This is a course designed to provide all new personnel with:

 - an overview of important work systems